MIDFIELDR/midfieldr/README.md

 **midfieldr functions** work with MIDFIELD-structured data to access and manipulate student records.
 A typical workflow might include:

-  - `filter_text()` gather specific programs to study
+  - `filter_text()` gather programs to study
+  - `prepare_fye_mi()` condition first-year-engineering data for
+    multiple imputation
+  - `subset_ipeds()` subset for the IPEDS definition of successful graduation
-  - `subset_feasible()` subset students for 6-year completion
+  - `subset_feasible()` subset for 6-year completion feasibility
-    feasibility
   - `prepare_multiway()` condition multiway data for graphing

 **R ecosystem**. midfieldr uses data.table functions and syntax. midfielddata data sets are class `data.table` and `data.frame`.
 However, midfieldr functions attempt to preserve data frame extensions assigned by the user (`tbl` for example).
-Thus users who prefer a different ecosystem such as dplyr should find that the package is compatible with their preference.
+Thus users who prefer a different “dialect” such as base R or dplyr should find that the package is compatible with their preference.

 In general the midfieldr vignettes use the following packages: